oziee/ha-solcast-solar/info.md

 v3.0.46

-- possile Maria DB problem - possible fix
+- possible Maria DB problem - possible fix

 v3.0.45

 - pre release
 - currently being tested
-- wont hurt anything if you do install it
+- won't hurt anything if you do install it

 v3.0.44

 - pre release
-- better diagnotic data
+- better diagnostic data
 - just for testing
-- wont hurt anything if you do install it
+- won't hurt anything if you do install it

 v3.0.43